-One of the most common clinical conditions I see and treat are migraine headaches.
-This problem is quite common, unfortunately, the solutions elude many of the patients suffering with this debilitating problem.
+One of the most common clinical conditions I see and treat is migraine headaches.
+This problem is quite common, unfortunately, the solutions elude many of the patients suffering from this debilitating problem.
 A large percentage of migraines are actually induced by nutritional deficiencies, dietary allergens, and environmental chemical exposure.
 Learning how to identify these problems.
 Once you do, you might find your headaches become a distant memory.

+Sometimes the underlying cause of migraines can be the gluten that you are consuming too much gluten.
 Dr. Peter Osborne and Dr. Tom O’Bryan discuss gluten sensitivity and its impact on the body.
 Migraine headaches, brain and nerve damage, osteoporosis, as well as traditional lab testing flaws are discussed in part 1 of this special interview presented by Gluten Free Society…

 Glutenology Health Matrix Member?
 Watch the full video here…